MicahRaney/CyberWebsite/README.md

+# PROJECT MOVED

+The project has been moved to [https://github.com/UCI-CCDC/uci-ccdc.github.io](https://github.com/UCI-CCDC/uci-ccdc.github.io)!
+All future development will take place there to facilitate the club's leadership transition.
+Information in this repository is NOT up to date!

 # Cyber @ UCI Website

 This is a website for Cyber @ UCI -- a student organization at the University